 Instructions

-• Once the garlic turns lightly golden (about 2 minutes), add the tomato paste and cook out for 5-7 minutes, stirring frequently.
+• Heat a large pan to medium heat with the olive oil and garlic.
+Once the garlic turns lightly golden (about 2 minutes), add the tomato paste and cook for ~5 minutes, stirring frequently.
 If using, add a 1/2 teaspoon of crushed red pepper flakes towards the end of cooking the paste.

 • Add a touch of water (about 2 ounces) to loosen the paste and give it a stir.
 Add the plum tomatoes.